jackandcarter/Maelstrom2/README.md

 Features near completeion:

 Canisters - these hold ammo upgrades much like the original, plus shield refill.

 Enemy Logic - Scripts are finished to handle the three types of ET enemy Craft logic.

 Player Mechanics - Scripts are nearly finished to handle respawn, location, and status updates.

-The scripts in the repo are about 90% finished with some missing logic for future mechanics.
+The scripts are about 90% finished with some missing logic for future mechanics and some animations which haven't been created yet.

-Features not worked on yet:
+Features waiting to be worked on:
 Settings UI panel, though it exists it is not finsihed and has zero logic written.
 Animations
 Sprites